-Up to MySQL Shell 8.0.22, the parallel table import utility can import a single input data file to a single relational table.
-From MySQL Shell 8.0.23, the utility is also capable of importing a specified list of files, and it supports wildcard pattern matching to include all relevant files from a location.
+The parallel table import utility can import a single input data file to a single relational table and is also capable of importing a specified list of files, and it supports wildcard pattern matching to include all relevant files from a location.
 Multiple files uploaded by a single run of the utility are placed into a single relational table, so for example, data that has been exported from multiple hosts could be merged into a single table to be used for analytics.